wearede/DEtrac/README.md

 DEtrac
 ======

-Attempt at modernizing trac interface using latest bootstrap
+Attempt at modernizing trac interface using latest bootstrap.